 4. Dreaming Together:

 Several years ago, I blogged about creating a bucket list.
 We have accomplished some of those things, and as I look at it now, I still long to check off a few more with Susan in the years to come.
-We dream about things like going to Tuscany for a month or writing a marriage book (we did TWO books just recently!).
+We dream about things like going to Tuscany for a month or writing a marriage book (we did this with TWO books!).
 Even our adventures in adoption started by thinking and dreaming together.
 You can learn more about that here.

 5. Financial Goals: